vikasharma005/Figaro/README.md

 Figaro-Script was heavily inspired by [AutoHotkey](https://www.autohotkey.com/), so, if you are capable of defining hotkeys and their functionality with ahk-script, think of this as a very, very simplified version of that.

-But, if you aren't aware of ahk, let me introduce you to the basic syntax very quickly:
+But, if you aren't aware of AHK, let me introduce you to the basic syntax very quickly:

-Your script, the .fig file, consists of multiple hotkey-definition blocks which tell Figaro which key combinations should result in what behaviour.
-Apart from that, you can also have comments, to make your script more readable and easier to understand for a future you.
+Your script, the.fig file, consists of multiple hotkey-definition blocks that tell Figaro which key combinations should result in what behavior.
+Apart from that, you can also have comments to make your script more readable and easier to understand for future readers.

 #### Defining a Hotkey